+The new images chosen are completely different from those created in the past and, at first glance, might confuse fans, but it is enough to study the project in-depth to discover what lies behind them.
 In fact, the covers created for the occasion are not born from the imagination of the artists involved but are the illustrated evolution of some real architectural creations by Michele De Lucchi.
 The selected buildings are inspired by the philosophy of Earth Stations, visionary creations that reflect contemporary themes, stations designed to foster human relationships.

 Thus, inPhilosopher’s Stone the Hogwarts school is transformed into a gothic abbey in central Italy, in Chamber of Secrets the Weasley family home becomes part of the Walnut “Cataste” and in Prisoner of Azkaban, the prison recalls the Hotel Medea in Batumi, Georgia.
 In Goblet of Fire, on the other hand, the Quiddich court recalls the shape of Pavilion Zero for Expo 2015, the astronomy tower on the cover of Half-Blood Prince is a clear reference to the Tower of Wind seen at the Triennale in Milan and the Hogwarts bridge in Deathly Hallows is inspired by the Bridge of Peace in the centre of Tbilisi, Georgia.

 The decision to use these references stems from the desire to amplify the reader’s imagination and the iconography of the saga through never-before-seen scenarios.
 Their aim is to place the fantasy genre in direct dialogue with contemporary architecture and create a bridge between the collective imagination of Harry Potter and the world’s cultural imagery.